CaramelDunes/prodinfo_gen/README.md

 Massive Thanks to CTCaer!
 =
 This software is heavily based on [Hekate](https://github.com/CTCaer/hekate).
 Beyond that, CTCaer was exceptionally helpful in the development of this project, lending loads of advice, expertise, and humor.

+License
+=
+This project is under the GPLv2 license.
+The Save processing module is adapted from [hactool](https://github.com/SciresM/hactool) code under ISC.